230-0202 – Mathematics II (BcM II)

 Subject aims expressed by acquired skills and competences

 Mathematics is essential part of education on technical universities.
-It should be considered rather the method in the study of technical courses than a goal.
-Thus the goal of mathematics is train logical reasoning than mere list of mathematical notions, algorithms and methods.
-Students should learn how to analyze problems, distinguish between important and unimportant, suggest a method of solution, verify each step of a method, generalize achieved results, analyze correctness of achieved results with respect to given conditions, apply these methods while solving technical problems, understand that mathematical methods and theoretical advancements outreach the field mathematics.
+It should be considered rather the method in the study of technical subjects than a goal.
+The aim of the subject is therefore to teach students not only basic mathematical knowledge, procedures and methods, but also to deepen their logical thinking.
+Students should learn to analyze a problem, distinguish the essential from the unessential, propose a solution procedure, check individual steps of the solution, generalize the conclusions, evaluate the correctness of the results with respect to the given conditions, apply tasks to solving technical problems, and understand that mathematical methods and thought processes are applicable in areas other than mathematics.

 Teaching methods